vrml.node

 externalURL

-exposedField MFString externalURL <type 'list'>
+exposedField MFString externalURL []

 rootSceneGraph

-exposedField RootScenegraphNode root NULL
+exposedField RootScenegraphNode SFNode NULL

 Data and other attributes defined here: